tweag/nickel/doc/manual/typing.md

 previous section, we included everything -- both the definition of `filter` and the call site -- in a typed block.
-More realistically, `filter` would be a typed library function (it is actually part of the stdlib as `lists.filter`), but is likely to be called from untyped configuration code.
+More realistically, `filter` would be a typed library function (it is actually part of the stdlib as `lists.filter`), but is likely to be called from untyped configuration file.
 Without an additional mechanism, this would just ensure that the implementation of `filter` is without flaws, but since the call site still escapes the typechecker, we may end up with the very same initial problem.
 Remember, the caller passes an unchecked, invalid